UDICatNCHU/udic-nlp-API/README.md

 ## Acknowledgments

-¸ĞÖxKCMµÄËùÓĞ×÷Õß Thanks all Contributors of KCM
+æ„Ÿè¬KCMçš„æ‰€æœ‰ä½œè€… Thanks all Contributors of KCM